Stouffer Hall, Room 220

 John Mueller’s professional experience in student affairs began in residence life at Illinois State University (ISU), preceded by his undergraduate and graduate experiences in ISU’s residence halls.
 From central Illinois, Mueller moved to the east coast and continued his career in residence life at Temple University, SUNY–Stony Brook, and at Teachers College of Columbia University.
 During the final year of his doctoral program, Mueller joined the Teachers College higher education faculty as a full-time instructor and co-coordinator of the Student Personnel Administration master’s program.
 Upon completion of his EdD in Higher Education in 1999, Mueller joined the SAHE faculty at IUP.

 Professor Mueller enjoys traveling the world to learn about higher education and student affairs in other countries.
-His travels have taken him to China, Ireland, Belgium, Luxembourg, France, Netherlands, and South Africa.
+His travels have taken him to China, Ireland, Belgium, Luxembourg, France, Netherlands, Czech Republic, Poland, Germany, and South Africa.

 Professor Mueller values including SAHE students and alumni in his scholarly activities and has published and presented with a number of them over the years.
 His editorial board work has included ACPA’s Books and Media Board, the College Student Affairs Journal, and the Journal of College Student Development.